Takogin/rsschool-cv/cv.md

 **Code example**
 <details>

- <summary>  Latest part of code from HTML Academy
+ <summary>  The latest part of the code from HTML Academy
  </summary>

  <!DOCTYPE html>